Reed W. L. Marcy

-In 1994, I decided to attend law school at UC Hastings in San Francisco in 1994.
+In 1994, I decided to attend law school at UC Hastings in San Francisco.
 This turned out to be the right decision.
 My first-year legal writing instructor was Randall Aiman-Smith.
 We hit it off immediately and we have been working together for the causes we believe in ever since.

 I started working for Randall on a whistleblower retaliation case against the City and County of San Francisco.
 It turned out that case would last fifteen years.
 Our first class action case was filed in 1998; it is still ongoing today.
 That is a measure of our commitment.